marlietandoc/marlietandoc.github.io/content/project/example/index.md

 ---
 title: Memory errors in behavior, brains, and machines
 summary: Our memories are not perfect recordings of the past.
-But are prone to bias and misinformation.
-As part of my PhD work, I have been identifying what kind of memories are most susceptible to such biases.
+But are prone to error, misinformation, and bias.
+As part of my PhD work, I have been identifying what memories are most susceptible to such biases.
 By combining behavioral experiments, fMRI, and neural networks, we show that memory biases similarly exist in humans and machines.
-And we find, that these are not just random errors, but are a product of an optimal learning system.
+And we find, that the existence of these biases is not a random error, but are a product of an optimal learning system.